dspasibenko/sencode/README.md

 Due to the informality of the process it is hard to test or formally check the application logs.
 Practice to write application log messages and always read the application log for test-runs and test-cases to reveal the quality of the application log messages.

 ## §14.
-Stack trace in the application logs
+Stack trace in the application logs.
 Stack trace for a use-case should be printed once in the application logs.

 Use the rule: print the stack trace in the final point where an exception or the error is finally handled and no further actions will be done to the exceptional case.
 Do not print the stack trace in the application log in the middle of the process of handling the exceptional case or an error.